maximilianorandy/cse15l-lab-reports/lab-report-2-week-1.md

 ## Trying Some Commands
 The third thing you need to do is to enter into the bar different commands for example to enter the `cd` command you are changing the command directory.
 When you do `ls -a` it prints out a list of the files in a block format and in `ls -lat` it lists the files with one on each line.

+## Moving Files with scp
+The fourth thing you need to do is to be in your client and to type `scp`